 According to the monoamine hypothesis, depressive symptoms are mainly related to a deficit in the availability of monoamine neurotransmitters, and most antidepressant drugs are believed to modulate these neurotransmitter systems (e.g., norepinephrine, dopamine, or serotonin).
-The therapeutic effects of these common antidepressant medications emerges only after 4-12 weeks of treatment, so pharmacological agents like ketamine that exert rapid antidepressant effects are desperately needed in clinical practice.
+However, the therapeutic effects of these common antidepressant medications emerge only after 4-12 weeks of treatment.
+Ketamine, on the other hand, exerts rapid antidepressant effects.

 When used to treat depression and anxiety, ketamine has a different mechanism of action from standard antidepressants.
 Ketamine acts by blocking N–methyl–d–aspartate (NMDA) receptors in the brain, which interact with the neurotransmitter glutamate.
 A 2018 article in the journal Nature concluded that depression is associated with increased burst activity in a part of the brain called the lateral habenula, which is essentially the “anti-reward center.”
-As a rapid antidepressant, ketamine works by blocking NMDA receptors in the lateral habenula, thus, is what leads to the rapid antidepressant actions of ketamine.
-The resulting chemical changes in the brain are not yet fully understood, but likely involve ketamine-induced gene expression and signaling cascades that act long after the drug has been eliminated from the body.
+As a rapid antidepressant, ketamine works by blocking NMDA receptors in the lateral habenula.
+The resulting chemical changes in the brain are not yet fully understood, but likely involve ketamine-induced gene expression and signaling cascades that continue to act long after the drug has been eliminated from the body.

 Is Ketamine Effective?

-Yes.
-Ketamine has been shown across multiple studies to have an immediate and marked antidepressant effect for the majority of patients.
-It can substantially reduce or eliminate the most acute and distressing symptoms of depression, such as thoughts of suicide.
+Across multiple studies, ketamine has been shown to have an immediate and marked antidepressant effect for the majority of patients.
+Ketamine can substantially reduce or eliminate the most acute and distressing symptoms of depression such as thoughts of suicide and self harm.
 In numerous research studies worldwide, the administration of six doses over several weeks has yielded a pronounced effect on severe depression, even in individuals for whom multiple prior treatments were ineffective.
-Although the duration of this effect varies substantially among individuals.
-Repeated administration produces a more pronounced and longer-lasting effect.
+Although the duration of this effect varies substantially among individuals, the repeated administration of ketamine produces a more pronounced and longer-lasting effect.

-Of note, ketamine has been shown to induce neurogenesis—the creation of new nerve cells in the brain—beginning within two hours of administration.
-Exposure to ketamine has long-lasting effects on the activation of newly-formed neurons in a part of the brain called the hippocampus, which regulates the formation of new memories.
+Of note, ketamine has been shown to induce neurogenesis, or the creation of new nerve cells in the brain, beginning within two hours of administration.
+Additionally, exposure to ketamine has long-lasting effects on the activation of newly formed neurons in a part of the brain called the hippocampus, which regulates the formation of new memories.

-At Cambridge Bio-therapies we remain vigilant about current research, and work closely with other treatment providers to create individual treatment plans.
+At Cambridge Biotherapies, we remain vigilant about current research and work closely with other treatment providers to create individual ketamine treatment plans.

 Side Effects of Ketamine

-Ketamine isn’t like typical cutting-edge treatments, since it has been used for many years in other medical settings, there is much more known about its safety than is typical for cutting-edge treatments.
-Across studies, adverse side effects are uncommon, however, some patients do report nausea during treatment which can be quickly alleviated using an IV medication called ondansetron.
-The most common adverse effects include drowsiness, dizziness, poor coordination, and feelings of strangeness or unreality during the infusion.
-Variation in blood pressure during treatment can occur, however, these variations are not often clinically significant.
+Ketamine isn’t like typical cutting-edge treatments, since it has been used for many years in other medical settings, and the safety and potential side effects are well known.
+Across multiple studies, adverse side effects are uncommon—however, some patients do report nausea during treatment, which can be quickly alleviated using an IV medication called ondansetron.
+Other additional adverse effects include drowsiness, dizziness, poor coordination, and feelings of strangeness or unreality during the infusion.
+Variation in blood pressure during treatment can also occur, but these variations are often not clinically significant.

-Ketamine at higher doses has been used as an anesthetic in higher doses.
-As an anesthetic, ketamine is particularly favored for children and in mobile surgical units, because it generally does not suppress breathing and has such a favorable side effect profile.
-It is on the World Health Organization’s List of Essential Medicines, which includes the safest and most effective medicines needed in most health systems.
+For many years, ketamine has been used as an anesthetic in higher doses.
+As an anesthetic, ketamine is particularly favored for children and in mobile surgical units because it generally does not suppress breathing and has such minimal side effects.
+It is also on the World Health Organization’s List of Essential Medicines, which includes the safest and most effective medicines needed in most health systems.

-The long-term side effects of ketamine are not fully known, but there have been no reports of significant medical concerns associated with the use of sub-anesthetic doses administered for a limited time, as in the treatment of depression.
+The long-term side effects of ketamine are not fully known, but there have been no reports of significant medical concerns associated with the use of sub-anesthetic doses administered for a limited time, such as in the treatment of depression.
 Early research has confirmed that long-term of ketamine for depression - up to a year of weekly infusions - does not show evidence of adverse medical complications.
 Nevertheless, at Cambridge Biotherapies we take a cautious approach, and monitor patients carefully in an on-going manner if they choose to use ketamine as a maintenance treatment.

 How is Ketamine Administered?

 During the infusion, some patients experience odd perceptions, like seeing bright colors.
-Some report what is referred to as a "dissociative", or "out of body" experience.
-Most patients tolerate the experiences with no trouble, and many even find them pleasant.
+Some report what is referred to as a "dissociative" or "out of body" experience.
+Most patients tolerate these experiences with no trouble, and many even find them pleasant.
 Once the infusion is complete, the dissociative effects of the drug rapidly dissipate.

 The most thoroughly studied treatment schedule is six infusions over 2-4 weeks.
-The experience of the first infusion is typically the most intense, and patients require variable amounts of time to feel fully comfortable resuming their normal activity.
-After later infusions, patients generally leave the office within 30 minutes following the infusion and feel quite normal.
+The experience of the first infusion is typically the most intense, and after treatment patients tend to require variable amounts of time to feel fully comfortable resuming their normal activity.
+As the treatment schedule progresses, patients will generally leave the office within 30 minutes of an infusion and feel quite normal.

-Interestingly, a family history of alcohol dependence seems to predict a rapid initial antidepressant response to an NMDA receptor antagonist, and this may serve as a useful marker for response to ketamine.
+Interestingly, a family history of alcohol dependence seems to predict a rapid initial antidepressant response to an NMDA receptor antagonist.
+This may serve as a useful marker for the patient’s potential response to ketamine.
 It has been suggested that NMDA receptors are one of the targets linked to the action of ethanol, and genetic alterations of NMDA receptor subunits have been associated with the emergence of alcohol dependence.